emsesp/docs/docs/Getting-Started.md

 If this is a fresh install you will need to upload it manually and there are two methods for this.

+1. via the Web at [install.emsesp.org](http://install.emsesp.org).
-1. The easiest way is to use our custom [EMS-ESP Flasher tool](https://github.com/emsesp/EMS-ESP-Flasher/releases).
+1. using the [EMS-ESP Flasher tool](https://github.com/emsesp/EMS-ESP-Flasher/releases).
 The are versions for Windows, Linux and Mac OSX.
 Note you may see a security vulnerability warning on Windows which you can safely ignore.
-2. Using the PlatformIO CLI like `pio run -e esp32_4M -t upload`
+1. using the PlatformIO CLI like `pio run -e <target> -t upload`

 ### Upgrading from a previous release

-If you are upgrading from a previous release it's recommended you perform the upgrade via the WebUI (`System->Upload`).
+If you are upgrading from a previous release it's recommended you perform the upgrade directly via the WebUI (`Settings>Download/Upload`).

 !!! note "There was an issue with older BBQKees Gateway boards that used a smaller partition size on the ESP32.
 If you're upgrading from v3.4 or earlier and have one of these boards then make a backup of your settings and use the [EMS-ESP Flasher tool](https://github.com/emsesp/EMS-ESP-Flasher/releases)."